gurkanusta/JobTrackPro/README.md

 - Entity Framework Core with SQL Server
 - Swagger / OpenAPI documentation
 - Built-in HTML admin panel (no React or frontend build required)

 ---

+##  What I intentionally did NOT include

+- Authentication & authorization (planned as a separate demo project)
+- Complex frontend frameworks (React / Vue) to keep the focus on backend architecture
+- Microservices (kept monolithic on purpose for clarity and learning)

+---